cup of wrath

 Strongholds of sin push us from God.

-Strongholds of sin can cause the spiritual low points that we experience.
+Strongholds of sin create spiritual low points that we experience.
 The strongholds of sin work to push, pull, and separate us from God.
 We must confront our strongholds of sin because the Enemy will use them to gain access to our lives.
 They are spiritual stumbling blocks that can't be ignored.

 The reality of sin in our lives.

 As Christians, we know that we are justified in Christ, because in him our sins are forgiven.
 However, our sins are not justified, nor are we justified in committing them.
-If we believe that our sins are justified, then we've refused the need to be forgiven.
-If we refuse to recognize our sins then this is a denial of Christ.
+If we believe that our sins are justified, then we've refused forgiveness.
+If we refuse to recognize our sins then we are in denial of Christ.

 We know that Jesus heals us and frees us from our sins.
 However this doesn't mean that God is always pleased with us, or with what we do.
 Even though we are in grace, we can still distress and anger God.
 If we think God is pleased with our sins then we don't know him.

 This is why Paul warns us about provoking God.
-We should resist evil temptations, "But with many of them God was not well pleased: for they were overthrown in the wilderness.
+He says to resist temptations, "But with many of them God was not well pleased: for they were overthrown in the wilderness.
 Now these things were our examples, to the intent we should not lust after evil things, as they also lusted" (1st Corinthians 10.5-6 KJV bible).

 God has not set us free to wallow in sin, but to serve him.
 For this reason God sometimes chastens us.
-He does this because he wants us as children in his family, "For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth" (Hebrews 12.6 KJV bible).
+He does this because he wants us to grow as his children, "For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth" (Hebrews 12.6 KJV bible).

 Christians should never be satisfied with their own sins, "What then? shall we sin, because we are not under the law, but under grace?
 God forbid" (Romans 6.15 KJV bible).